open-telemetry/opentelemetry-specification/specification/api-tracing.md

   - Some entity that we attempted to create (e.g., file or directory) already exists.
 - `PermissionDenied`
   - The caller does not have permission to execute the specified operation.
-  `PermissionDenied` must not be used if the caller cannot be identified (use `Unauthenticated1` instead for those errors).
+  `PermissionDenied` MUST NOT be used if the caller cannot be identified (use `Unauthenticated` instead for those errors).
 - `ResourceExhausted`
   - Some resource has been exhausted, perhaps a per-user quota, or perhaps the entire file system is out of space.